victorjunnanpan/pansyntaxlab/content/post/2024-03-08-Paris7-glow/index.md

 ---
-title: Former Paris 7 MiniSyn team members at GLOW 14 in Hong Kong!
+title: Former Paris 7 MiniSyn team members at GLOW in Asia 14 in Hong Kong!
 date: 2024-03-08

 ---